 During a volcanic contamination contingency situation Oceanic ANSPs will take cognisance of volcanic ash forecasts when planning the OTS.
 NAT organised tracks will not necessarily avoid areas forecast by the VAAC to be contaminated by volcanic ash. (see footnote).
 If Organised Tracks are established through forecast contaminated areas, a note will be included on the NAT Track Message to identify such tracks.

-During volcanic ash contingency situations established track design and promulgation procedures will continue, as will the established oceanic clearance procedures.
+During volcanic ash contingency situations established track design and promulgation procedures will continue.
 However, operators should be aware that the traffic situation is likely to be more random and complex than usual.
 Crews should be encouraged to contact ATC as early as possible to request clearance and clearances may take longer to formulate.
 The cleared flight profiles issued to flights are also more likely to contain changes to the requested lateral and vertical elements and crews should take particular care to check and confirm the clearance issued.

 Especially during the Recovery Phase, when aircraft may be dispersed on either side of the NAT region, Oceanic ANSPs may design a non-standard OTS which supports both westbound and eastbound organised tracks to suit customer demand.
 An example of such a track system is shown: